T20X/notes/C++MemoryModelObjects.md

       if (b == d) //will always be true even though addresses are diffrent
       ```

-      ***** (AND ONLY AND ONLY ) For purposes of pointer arithmetic (7.6.6) and comparison (7.6.9, 7.6.10) **********, a pointer past the end of the
-      last element of an array x of n elements is considered to be equivalent to a pointer to a hypothetical array
-      element n of x and an object of type T that is not an array element is considered to belong to an array
-      with one element of type T. The value representation of pointer types is implementation-defined.
-Pointers to
-      layout-compatible types shall have the same value representation and alignment requirements (6.7.6).
-      [Note 3 : Pointers to over-aligned types (6.7.6) have no special representation, but their range of valid values is
-      restricted by the extended alignment requirement. —end note]
-      //This is valid code!
-      Derived d;
-      Derived* d4 = &(&d)[0];

-      conversions to void* and the other way around preserve pointer values

-       pointer to array, again not the same as pointer to the first element:
-      ```
-           int a[5];
-           int (*ptr2)[] = &a;
-           int* firstElement = a;
-           int* firstElement2 = &a[0];
-           assert(firstElement = firstElment2)
-      ```

     The type of a pointer to cv void or a pointer to an object type is called an object pointer type.